buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcBuilding.md

 The foot print representation of IfcBuilding is given by either a single 2D curve (such as IfcPolyline or IfcCompositeCurve), or by a list of 2D curves (in case of inner boundaries), if the building has an independent geometric representation.

-> NOTE&nbsp; The independent geometric representation of IfcBuilding may not be allowed in certain model view definitions.
+> NOTE  The independent geometric representation of IfcBuilding may not be allowed in certain model view definitions.
 In those cases only the contained elements and spaces have an independent geometric representation.

 ### Product Local Placement

 The local placement for IfcBuilding is defined in its supertype IfcProduct.
 It is defined by the IfcLocalPlacement, which defines the local coordinate system that is referenced by all geometric representations.

 * The PlacementRelTo relationship of IfcLocalPlacement shall point (if relative placement is used) to the IfcSpatialStructureElement of type IfcSite, or of type IfcBuilding (e.g. to position a building relative to a building complex, or a building section to a building).
 * If the relative placement is not used, the absolute placement is defined within the world coordinate system.

 ### Property Sets for Objects